 Candidates who apply by November 1 will receive admission and preliminary scholarship decision within two weeks of application completion.

 Grace waives its $30 application fee to applicants who apply online.

-Transfer applicants must submit an official copy or either ACT or SAT scores if you have completed less than 15 hours of college credit.
+Transfer applicants must submit an official copy of either ACT or SAT scores, if you have completed less than 12 hours of college credit.
 An official copy of your scores may be obtained from your high school or by request from www.act.org or www.sat.org.
-The Grace College code numbers are 1198 for the ACT or 1252 for the SAT.
+The Grace College code numbers are 1198 for the ACT and 1252 for the SAT.

-Applicants receive one of the four decision letters: admit, deny, defer (for additional information), or wait list.
+Applicants receive one of four decision letters: admit, deny, defer (for additional information) or wait list.
 Students on the wait list will be considered for admission at a later date if places in the class become available.

-Once admission is granted, a place in the class can be secured by submitting a $200 enrollment deposit by the May 1 reply date.
-(Housing assignments are prioritized by date received.)
+Once admission is granted, a place in the class can be secured by submitting a $200 enrollment deposit, refundable until May 1 (housing assignments are prioritized by date received).

 Email Admissions or call 866-974-7223.